-Resources to support our permanent or temporary exhibitions:
+Resources to support our permanent and/or temporary exhibitions:

 Red and Green cards

-To be used on Floor 1,2 or 3
+To be used on Floors 1 & 2

-• Give the pupils 3-5 minutes to look around the galley floor they’re on – Floor 1, 2, or 3.
+• Give the pupils 3-5 minutes to look around the Gallery.

 • Give each pupil one red and one green card.
 Green for Go, Red for No.